Top 20+ AdWords Tips

 - If you site gets enough visitors to specific category/product pages, a Remarketing campaign will probably give you your best ROI. e.g. if someone visits your Blue Widget page, you can set up an advert that mercilessly follows them round the internet saying `PLEASE COME BACK AND BUY MY BLUE WIDGET, YOU KNOW YOU WANT TO!`.
 You can also put a cap on impressions for each unique user so you don’t end up *really* annoying them!

-- Google also recommend having more tightly themed ad groups for the Display Network, and they now provide a tool which helps you construct ad groups that are more suitable for the Display Network with the ‘Contextual Targeting Tool’ which you can find under the ‘Tools’ tab in your AdWords account.
+- Google also recommend having more tightly themed ad groups for the Display Network, and they provide a tool which helps you construct ad groups that are more suitable for the Display Network with the ‘Contextual Targeting Tool’ which you can find under the ‘Tools’ tab in your AdWords account.

 -